beave/sagan/doc/source/configuration.rst

 --------

 The ``unified2`` output is a binary blob format used to write event and alert data.
 It is compatible with the ``Snort`` "unified2" format.
-This formats has traditionally been used to transport alert data from Sagan into a MySQL/MariaDB/PostgreSQL/etc database.
+This format has traditionally been used to transport alert data from Sagan into a MySQL/MariaDB/PostgreSQL/etc database.
 This means that it is compatible with software like `Barnyard2 <https://github.com/firnsy/barnyard2>`_ , ``u2spew`` and ``u2boat``.
 The ``unified2``.

-``unified2`` is deperciated.
+``unified2`` is depreciated.
 Consider using the ``eve-log`` instead.

 Example ``unified2`` subsection::

      # The 'unified2' output allows Sagan to write in Snort's unified2 format.
-     # This allows events/alerts generates by Sagan to be read and queued for
+     # This allows events/alerts generated by Sagan to be read and queued for
      # external programs like Barnyard2 (http://www.securixlive.com/barnyard2/).
      # Barnyard2 can then record events to various formats (Sguil, PostgreSQL,
      # MySQL, MS-SQL, Oracle, etc).
 Sagan must be compiled with libdnet support